pluginsGLPI/ldaptools/README.md

 ## First tool : LDAP configurations tests

-Performs various tests on all the LDAP directories declared in GLPI:
+Performs various tests on all LDAP directories (and replicates) declared in GLPI :

 1. test if TCP stream is opened from GLPI to LDAP server hostname / port
 2. check is "BaseDN" field is filled in correctly